amirbous/LaplaceParallelBEM/README.md

 # LaplaceParallelBEM
-Parallel Boundary Element Method implementation for 3D Laplace
+Parallel Boundary Element Method implementation for 3D Laplace using hybird Distributed and shared memory parallelization

+Solves a 3D parallel diffusion equation using the boundary element method

+Note: The boundary conditions/electrical potential can only be updated within the code and a user input defined solution has not still implemented.
+In the current version, this is set to 10V.
+However the model is capable is solving for any potential.

 #### Boudary element solver for electrostatic dielectric problems using the Boundary Element Method